ct-clmsn/codon_openshmem/README.md

 Users are able to interact with OpenSHMEM using a handful of the existing OpenSHMEM functions or users are able to interact with OpenSHMEM through a class called Runtime.
 Users can create distributed symmetric arrays using a templated SymmetricArray class.
 Users can additionally leverage Codon's support for the [static keyword](https://docs.exaloop.io/codon/language/statics) with COS.

-COS HPC users can benefit from Codon's native support for [OpenMP](https://docs.exaloop.io/codon/advanced/parallel), [GPUs](https://docs.exaloop.io/codon/advanced/gpu), and portable assembly using the [LLVM IR](https://docs.exaloop.io/codon/language/llvm) interface.
+COS HPC users can benefit from Codon's native support for [OpenMP](https://docs.exaloop.io/codon/advanced/parallel), [GPUs](https://docs.exaloop.io/codon/advanced/gpu), existing [Python extensions](https://docs.exaloop.io/codon/interoperability/pyext), and portable assembly using the [LLVM IR](https://docs.exaloop.io/codon/language/llvm) interface.

 ### Developer Notes

 A simple example application is provided in the `./test` directory along with a Makefile.
 The COS implementation is provided in the `./src` directory, users only need to copy that file into their project directory.
+COS is implemented using Codon's [FFI](https://docs.exaloop.io/codon/language/ffi) interface.
+Additional details on Codon's C/C++ interface are available [here](https://docs.exaloop.io/codon/interoperability/cpp).

 ### Licenses